Twitter bans posts that 'dehumanize' people in connection with diseases

 Announcing the new policy in a blog post, Twitter said any offending tweets must be removed.
 Tweets sent before Thursday would also need to be deleted, but would not directly result in account suspensions, it said.

 In July 2019, Twitter expanded its rules to ban language deemed to “dehumanize” people on the basis of religion.
+Between January and June last year, Twitter’s transparency report said there had been a 48% increase in accounts reported for potential violations of its hateful conduct policies.
+Twitter said it had taken action on 584,429 unique accounts for hateful conduct violations.

-Twitter announced on Wednesday that it was testing a new type of content that disappears after 24 hours, similar to the stories feature by Facebook Inc’s Instagram and first popularized by Snap Inc’s’s Snapchat.
+Twitter also announced on Wednesday that it was testing a new type of content that disappears after 24 hours, similar to the stories feature by Facebook Inc’s Instagram and first popularized by Snap Inc’s’s Snapchat.

 Twitter spokeswoman Lauren Alexander said that this ephemeral content would also be subject to the company’s hateful conduct rules.

-Activist investor Elliott Management Corp, which has amassed a stake in the company, is pushing for changes at Twitter, including removal of chief executive Jack Dorsey.
+Activist investor Elliott Management Corp, which has amassed a stake in the company, is pushing for changes at Twitter, including the removal of chief executive Jack Dorsey.

-Reporting by Elizabeth Culliford; Editing by Greg Mitchell and Sonya Hepinstall
+Reporting by Elizabeth Culliford; Editing by Greg Mitchell, Sonya Hepinstall and Daniel Wallis